MikeTaylor/speculations/workflow/engine-design.md

 # Very preliminary design for a workflow engine

+Heikki Levanto

-This is the result of reading Mike's white paper, and a few ideas of my own.
+This is the result of reading [Mike's white paper](folio-workflow-engine.md), and a few ideas of my own.

 ## Workflow
 A workflow is a template for jobs.
 It consists of a number of steps, and some